-In general, moving containers are the more expensive choice for those with bigger homes (read: lots of stuff), and U-Box is no exception.
-But anyone intimidated by driving one of those big trucks can avoid that hassle all together; U-Box will have a driver deliver the boxes, pick them up and ship them to wherever you are moving.
-If you're brave enough to haul the boxes yourself, you can also go that route.
+In general, moving containers are the more expensive choice for those with bigger homes (read: lots of stuff).
+And U-Box, especially with only one container size available, is no exception.
+On the plus side, anyone intimidated by driving one of those big moving trucks can avoid that hassle altogether; U-Box has professional drivers deliver the boxes, pick them up, then ship them to wherever you are moving.
+(If you're cool with hauling the boxes yourself, you can also go that route.)

-The boxes themselves come in only one size, differing from the competition, and could make it more difficult to fit all your stuff.
-On the bright side, you can order more boxes than you need and return the ones you didn't end up using, free of charge.
-The moving containers are made of treated plywood and delivered with a cover that promises to be sturdy and weatherproof, although we did not get to try them out in harsh weather for ourselves.
+Also, a nice U-Box perk is that you can order more boxes than you need and return the ones you didn't end up using, free of charge.
+The moving containers are made of treated plywood and delivered with a cover that promises to be sturdy and weatherproof, but it's up to you if you want to entrust your belongings to wood.

 Under 50 mi.

 |U-Box Storage Container||7'11"||4'8"||6'11 ½"||257 cubic feet/one and a half rooms|